PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 * Creating the context
 * Setting up a development environment
 * Using pattern matching with Mu
+* Using Containers
-* Using containers with microservices
+* Service discovery with dns
-* Adding a second service
+* Adding a queue based service
-* Building queue based microservice
-* TODO: MORE HERE
-* When to use
-* when not to use
 * Preparing for production
-* Build pipeline??
-* Full stack microsesrvices -> discuss this here or is it too new ??

 ## Introduction